actions/importer-labs/jenkins/4-custom-transformers.md

 ## Prerequisites

-1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your Codespace environment and start a Jenkins server.
+1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your GitHub Codespaces environment and start a Jenkins server.
 2. Completed the [configure lab](./1-configure-lab.md#configuring-credentials).
 3. Completed the [dry-run lab](./3-dry-run.md).

 ## Perform a dry-run

-We will be performing a `dry-run` command to inspect the workflow that is converted by default.
+You will be performing a `dry-run` command to inspect the workflow that is converted by default.
 Run the following command within the codespace terminal:

 ```bash
 gh valet dry-run jenkins --source-url http://localhost:8080/job/test_pipeline -o tmp/jenkins/dry-run